param0037/DECX/readme.md

 1. Added typedef const de::Vector& de::InputVector; The same as other major data types.
 The input should be const as possible.
 2. Exported functions (under namespace de::), should have a sub namespace labled as the modules belonging to.
 E.g., de::blas::cpu::GEMM(...).
 3. All the service functions defined in common folder, should only be labled under namespace decx::.
-4. All the kernel functions defined in common folder, should be labled as decx::CPUK(GPUK)::.</font>
+4. All the kernel functions defined in common folder, should be labled as decx::CPUK(GPUK)::.
+5. Any global symbol should be named with g_ prefix.</font>

 ## Make